Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 5 - Azure Networking/README.md

 •	Public IP is not secure
 •	It is not required NAT to communicate with device on internet

-Types of IP Address:
-1. IPv4 (32 bits)
-2. IPv6 (128 bits)

-Types of IPv4 Address:
-1. Private IP Address
-2. Public IP Address

 # Types of IP Address Class:
 Class A: 1-126 (Large networks, first octet for network, remaining three for hosts) Class B:	128-191 (Medium-sized networks, first two octets for network, remaining two for hosts) Class C:	192-223 (Small networks, first three octets for network, last octet for hosts) Class D:	224-239 (Multicast addressing, used to send data to multiple devices simultaneously)